A school uniform creates unity and benefits learning

 A school community

-Charlize Ertas began to study at Nordic International School in 2017 and is president of the student council at the school in Norrköping.
+Charlize Ertas studied at Nordic International School in 2017-2020 and is former president of the student council at the school in Norrköping.
 She confirms that there is a strong sense of unity at the school.
 In the future she plans to move to the US and study either law or economics.

-– We often play games on our breaks and it is completely normal for us in year 9 to play with those in year 4.
+– We often played games on our breaks and it is completely normal for students in year 9 to play with those in year 4.
 I think that particularly the younger students find it comforting that we wear the same clothes.
 It creates a natural bond, Charlize says.

 The student councils of all Nordic International Schools were invited to participate in the design of the clothes and voice their opinions.
 The student councils themselves even had the opportunity to choose which nuance of blue the shirts were to have.
 That is one reason, according to Charlize, that the clothes are appreciated by the students.